Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

 ```
 Note that you can use `"ENG"` for english and `"PHYSICAL"` for physical education, but make sure that you_reuse the _exact same_ strings later in the code.

-!!! note For declaring strings in Julia, see the [String](./beginner.html#String) section for help.
+!!! note Declaring strings in Julia
+    See the [String](./beginner.html#String) section for help.

 ### Subject Counts